projectinnovatenewark/csx2/projects/motion.md

 </div>

 3. Next, place the buzzer on the breadboard to the left of the LED with the positive leg on the right.
 Use a female-male jumper wire to connect **GPIO4** to the positive leg of the buzzer and a male-male jumper wire to connect from the negative rail to the negative leg of the buzzer.
-> The positive leg is the leg that has a "+" over.
+> The positive leg is the leg that has a "+" on top of the buzzer.
 It is a little tough to see so look closely.

 <div class=mdImage align=center>
     <img src="./motion_images/7_motion.jpg" width="auto" height="300" />